 paper.
 (Others may be acceptable by prior arrangement with the

-James & Susan Robertson: Complete Systems Analysis, 1994, Dorset House, ISBN 0-932633-25-0 If you run into difficulty obtaining a copy, you can contact the publisher directly or try Amazon.
+James & Susan Robertson: Complete Systems Analysis, 1994, Dorset House, ISBN 0-932633-25-0 If you run into difficulty obtaining a copy, you can contact the publisher directly.

 Specific reading assignments are given in our week-by-week schedule.
 In order to conserve class time, you should study each session's assigned reading before that session and come to class prepared to ask questions about anything that you don't fully understand and agree with.